ChauDinh/js-concepts/Proxy/README.md

 }
 ```

 Unfortunately, we cannot apply this solution for this case.
-Using Proxy would be a reasonable choice.
+Using Proxy would be a better choice.

 ```js
 class Thing {